 - If I'm in the "Construction" workshop, we might give kids a pile of legos, assign verses and have them build the keyword in their verse before reading it and showing their keyword to the class.

 4. Mr. Microphone!
 I've mentioned this in several posted lessons Kids LOVE to speak into a microphone.
-So I will sometimes bring in my microphone and small guitar amplifier.
+So I will sometimes bring in my microphone and a small guitar amplifier.
 We pass the microphone between speakers.
 God's voice is always the one they have fun with.
 That microphone creates anticipation, fights distractions, promotes goodwill, and is quite a bit of fun.
-It also gives them a reason to want to "do it again" ...which is a great way to promote retention.
+It also gives them a reason to want to "do it again" which is a great way to promote retention.

 5. Set up the Scene and Act It Out!
-Example: For "man let down through the roof," we made a square of our tables, sat on the table tops -sitting on the blanket stretched across the opening in the middle of the tables we had created.
+Example: For "man let down through the roof," we made a square of our tables, sat on the tabletops, sitting on the blanket stretched across the opening in the middle of the tables we had created.
 The kids knew what was coming and focused like crazy.
 We read the second part of that story UNDERNEATH the tables.
 Use the story's setting to help you think about what you can do while they read with you.

 7. Read in Voices After doing a straight reading, assign 'characters' or verses, and then discuss "what creative voice" they could read their verse in.
-Creative Voices help kids REMEMBER and its instructive to discuss which voice fits the characters or lines of scripture.
+Creative Voices help kids REMEMBER and it is instructive to discuss which voice fits the characters or lines of scripture.
 Fun ones to use: The Hulk, Rapper Drake, Choir Voice, The Presidential Voice, Surfer Dude, Whisper Girl.
 Ask your kids.
 They'll know.

-8. LIP SYNC & MIME LINES Invite pairs of students to prepare then come forward --one slowly reading the passage, while the other acts it out, ...mimes, lip sync what the reader is saying.
+8. LIP SYNC & MIME LINES Invite pairs of students to prepare then come forward --one slowly reading the passage, while the other acts it out, ...mimes, lip-sync what the reader is saying.
 This is especially effective where there is one person, like Jesus, who is doing the talking, or where there's action to be acted.

 Hope this gives you a start.

-If you appreciate free resources like this one, become a supporting member.
-Rotation.org is a 501(c)3 non-profit that depends on its supporting members.
+If you appreciate free resources like this one, become a Supporting Member.
+Rotation.org is a 501(c)3 non-profit that depends on its Supporting Members.